King Round Robin

 Yeah, but your ordinal 1 spot is better given to someone else.
 I can't say I judge a lot of these debates (although I'm finally getting more of them, thank christ) but I've certainly had them frequently enough to know my way around them.
 I'm a journalist, so I genuinely enjoy dense and technical research and I value good evidence very highly, but none of that matters if you can't do the work to explain why it matters.
 As such, I care a lot about explicit and deep evidence comparison, and I will most likely read key cards after the round (although it's ideally because I'm just confirming the 2N/AR's explanation of evidence, not just to figure out what it said for myself).

 - I think my ideal policy 1AC is two well constructed advantages with robust internal link evidence to 3-4 different impact scenarios.
-Fewer big impacts with better internal links > 9 extinction scenarios that make no sense and are terribly warranted.
-I expect case debate as I expect the sun to rise - 0% risk probably isn't a thing but I still think that if there's negligible risk of the aff vs the DA I'm inclined to just not vote for you.
+Fewer big impacts with better internal links > shotgunned extinction scenarios with 5 second cards.
+I expect case debate as I expect the sun to rise, as I am proud to say I actually go for the 1NR's case args a lot in my debates - 0% risk probably isn't a thing but I still think that if there's negligible risk of the aff vs the DA I'm inclined to just not vote for you.
 Impact turns are underutilized, as debaters are a cowardly people.
 Policy: Err on the side of overexplaining some stuff - I don't judge here as much and while I cut a lot of K stuff and impact things, I'm not super well versed in the CJR meta.

 - My ideal 2AC/1AR/2AR to the K is one that gives concise, technical arguments and contextualizes offense to the aff's internal links - you may not know the K better than the 2N, but you should definitely know your aff better than them; use it.
 Some evidence is probably essential, but moderate cards + aff explanation and spin > The Dump (TM).
 Impact framing/comparison is sometimes lost here - the 2AR solely on Framework + case o/w is not only welcome, but appreciated.